What are Synthetic Cannabinoids?

 Like other new psychoactive substances, taking these is like a roll of the dice, and the immediate and long-term effects are still unknown.

-Effects of synthetic cannabinoids can vary depending on the ingredients of the product but may include:
+The effects of synthetic cannabinoids can vary depending on the ingredients of the product.
+Effects can be immediate or long-term, as listed in the table below.

 - Enlarged pupils